asyncapi/website/pages/docs/tutorials/kafka/index.md

 If an application has multiple servers hidden from the user behind a load balancer, then only the address of the load balancer needs to be included in the AsyncAPI document.
 </Remember>

-### Define channels and operations
+### Define channels

-Next, let's move on to the `channels` and `operations` section.
+Next, let's move on to the `channels` section.
 The channel addresses are the topics in Kafka, they are the routes to which your API will be sending/receiving messages.
-The `operations` property is used to describe how your application interacts with the channels.

 ```
-operations:
-  onUserSignedUp:
-    action: receive
-    channel:
-      $ref: '#/channels/userSignedUp'

 channels:
   userSignedUp:
     description: This channel contains a message per each user who signs up in our application.